 The second semester of a comprehensive course in organic chemistry.
-This course introduces organic functional groups that include oxygen, nitrogen, and aromatic systems and related reaction mechanisms, multi-step synthetic routes, polymers, and introduce the chemical structures common in many biomolecules.
-Instrumentals methods (e.g. NMR, IR, MS, UV) are discussed in greater detail, and molecular modeling software used to assist in visualizing structures and reaction mechanisms, and in the interpretation of various spectra.
-Intended for biology majors and chemistry minors.
+This course introduces organic functional groups that include carbonyl, amine, and aromatic systems and related reaction mechanisms, radical reactions, multi-step synthetic routes, polymers, and the chemical structures common in many biomolecules.
+Instrumentals methods (e.g. NMR, IR, MS, UV) are discussed in greater detail.
+Intended for chemistry majors and minors, biochemistry majors, and biology majors.

 - Be prepared for success in upper division courses and graduate and/or professional study that requires knowledge of organic chemistry.

 - Expand and apply chemistry knowledge gained in first semester organic chemistry course to include functional groups that include oxygen, nitrogen, and aromatic systems.